tristhaus/QtPollyNom/README.md

 ## For Users

 Currently, this is an alpha-stage demo of what QtPollyNom shall become.
-For comparison, see [PollyNom](https://github.com/tristhaus/pollynom).
+A pre-release of the current status has been made available.
+For comparison and an impression of the eventual feature set, see [PollyNom](https://github.com/tristhaus/pollynom).
+See Release tab for up-to-date information on what is already supported.

 ## For Developers